Navy Development in Ancient Egypt, Greece and Rome

 Ancient Greece

 The contemporary civilization owes a considerable number of achievements to the foundation laid by Ancient Greece.
-This archaic nation provided modern science with extensive knowledge in regards to both theoretical and practical sciences.
-A significant portion of these advancements found application in the naval activities of Ancient Greeks.
+This archaic nation provided modern science with extensive knowledge in regard to both theoretical and practical sciences.
+A significant portion of these advancements found application in the naval activities of the Ancient Greeks.
 As established prior, Greece was surrounded by seas, and much of its territory was based on islands.

 Traveling through the mountainous central parts of the country was a challenging task, making it vital to create stable routes across the seas.
 Accordingly, seafaring in Ancient Greece became a natural consequence of the nation’s geography and terrain (O’Halloran, 2018).
 Through marine routes, Greek merchants transported goods to other regions and countries, thus promoting economic development.